-Can i steam clean my couch with a handheld clothes steamer?
+Can you steam clean a couch with a Clothes Steamer?

-The short and sweet answer is Yes, you can use it to clean your Sofa.
+The short and sweet answer is Yes, you can use Clothes steamer to clean your Sofa.

 Can You Steam Clean a Couch with a Clothes Steamer?

 You can use your clothes steamer to clean your couch or sofa.
-The proper way to do this by pre-cleaning the couch with a vacuum cleaner and then use the clothes steamers’ steam burst feature to steam clean your couch.
+The proper way to do this is by pre-cleaning the couch with a vacuum cleaner and then using the clothes steamers’ steam burst feature to steam clean your couch.

 Should You Steam Clean Your Couch?